lepture/lepture.com/about.md

 ## Contact

-I am currently living in Hangzhou, China.
+I am currently living in Koshigaya, Japan

 You can reach me by